cdrage/containerfiles/INTRO.md

         \____\_______/
 ```

-All the Dockerfiles I use.
+All the Dockerfiles I use!
+Read below for a description of the container you're about to use.

 Each container is automatically built and pushed to [https://hub.docker.com/r/cdrage/](https://hub.docker.com/r/cdrage/) upon each commit.